RababElAmerany94/RababElAmerany94/README.md

 # Interest In 📝

-  👀Additionally, I am enjoys and has a keen interest in:
+  👀 Additionally, I am enjoys and has a keen interest in:

       - 👉 build some personal projects
       - 👉 gaming
       - 👉 reading
-      - 👉 travel
+      - 👉 traveling

 # Recent Projects I've worked :zap: